The Human Revolution

 When a person earns in a week what an average person earns in a year, the natural expectation — reinforced by social norms — should be that they invest back into other businesses, their community, or the broader system.
 Not because they are forced to.
 Because not doing so marks them as someone who takes from a shared system without giving back.
 That is the honest accounting of their legacy.

 Your legacy is not what you owned.
 It is the sum of what you enabled in others.
 Einstein still generates ripples every time a student has an epiphany.
 The extractive billionaire leaves a debt in the system that others must repay.
-By that measure — the only honest measure — their net contribution is negative.
+By that measure — the only honest measure — their net contribution to humanity is negative.

 A political system that consistently fails to translate the will of the people into representation is not a democracy in any meaningful sense.
 The current first-past-the-post system produces governments that routinely command large majorities on minorities of the vote.
 The SDP won 25% of the vote in 1983 and got 23 seats.
 That is not a democracy.
 That is a duopoly with democratic branding.